Phileosopher/commonplace/people-conflicts-disagreements.md

 6. Attacking the person's characteristics or authority without addressing their points ("You have no right to say that").
 7. Calling the person names or using insults without presenting a counterargument ("You're an idiot.").

-When you disagree, have a goal in mind:

-- There are at least two sides to every disagreement, as well as a straightforward "third option" that nobody has talked about yet.
-- Every single person has exclusive awareness of at least some facts, including some facts *you're* not aware of.
-- Don't take anyone's behavior personally: since it's likely [habitual](habits.md), their hateful, rude, or unkind behavior toward you is more like a mental disease they can't control.

-- If you're in an argument with someone publicly, and it's a waste of time, either find a way to terminate the conversation or focus your statements to resonate with the *audience* of your argument instead.
+To gain more information and [understanding](understanding.md), behave like you're stupid.

+- Only do this if you don't desire a further [friendship](people-friends.md) with this person.
+  - This tactic sabotages their direct trust with you, even if it creates a more advantageous long-term solution.
+- Ask dumb questions and behave as if you're confused.
+  - Apologize for not quite understanding, then ask them to explain various details again.
+- Frame your requests as if they just occurred to you.
+- Of course, if *they* are doing it to *you*, they're trying to gather their own information.
+  - If you've been [honest](people-lying.md), there really is nothing to worry about.
+  - However, that behavior without justifiable cause is a trait of a [narcissist](mind-neurodivergence-narcissist.md), so limit your time with them.

+## Convincing them

-Influential people confirm what people agree with, then add new information to adapt others' views:
+Influential people confirm what people agree with, then add new information to adapt their views:

 1. Think deeply about what you believe until you fully [understand](understanding.md) it.
 2. Share what causes your beliefs, but not what you believe.